doc-doc/NExT-OE/README.md

 We reproduce some SOTA VideoQA methods to provide benchmark results for our NExT-QA dataset published on CVPR2021 (with 1 Strong Accept and 2 Weak Accepts).

 NExT-QA is a VideoQA benchmark targeting the explanation of video contents.
 It challenges QA models to reason about the causal and temporal actions and understand the rich object interactions in daily activities.
-We set up both multi-choice and open-ended QA tasks on the dataset.
-This repo. provides resources for open-ended QA; multi-choice QA is found in [NExT-QA](https://github.com/doc-doc/NExT-QA).
+We set up both multi-choice and open-ended QA tasks on the dataset. <strong>This repo. provides resources for open-ended QA</strong>; multi-choice QA is found in [NExT-QA](https://github.com/doc-doc/NExT-QA).
 For more details, please refer to our [dataset](https://doc-doc.github.io/junbin.github.io/docs/nextqa.html) page.

 ## Environment